exdysa/ankh/README.md

 > (ANKH = ANC/Android Nofitication Center)

 ## MacOS settings
+> * Assign the quick action to a key command for effortless activation.
+I use a triple-tap in [multitouch](https://multitouch.app/)
 > * Assign to all desktops (``'options'`` in dock context menu)
+> * Could easily be adjusted to accomodate any app as a sidebar, but note MacOS security features interfere with window transition effects outside of screen bounds.
 ## Optional scrcpy Launch settings/

 > * Landscape